discourse/discourse-developer-docs/docs/02-development-environments/01-devcontainer.md

 ## Applying config/container updates

 Every so often, the devcontainer config and the associated container image will be updated.
 VSCode should prompt you to "rebuild" to apply the changes.
 Alternatively, you can run "Dev Containers: Rebuild Container" from the VSCode command palette.
-The working directory, and your Redis/Postgres data will be preserved accross rebuilds.
+The working directory, and your Redis/Postgres data will be preserved across rebuilds.

 If you'd like to start from scratch with fresh database, you'll need to delete the `discourse-pg` and `discourse-redis` docker volumes.
-This can be done from the 'Remote Explorer' tab of the VSCode sidebar.
+This can be done from the "Remote Explorer" tab of the VSCode sidebar.

 Discourse's sample vscode `.vscode/settings.json` and `.vscode/tasks.json` will be copied when you first boot the codespace.
 From that point forward, if you want to use the latest sample config, you'll need to manually copy `.vscode/settings.json.sample` to `.vscode/settings.json`.